A Guide to Understanding What Makes Up Payroll Taxes

 - Depending on the state where a business is located, employers and employees may be required to pay state income tax.
 Taxes vary by state.

 City and County Income Tax

 - Though there aren’t many cities or counties with an income tax, a few, like New York City, do have this tax.
 Check with the local government to see if there is an applicable local tax.

 The requirement to submit payroll taxes is enforced by a system of strict penalty assessments.
-Companies receive an automatic penalty from 2 percent to 10 percent for not paying federal payroll taxes properly and in a timely manner, and state and city taxing entities assess similar penalties.
+Companies receive an automatic penalty from 2 percent to 10 percent for not paying federal payroll taxes properly and promptly, and state and city taxing entities assess similar penalties.

-A business will also receive additional penalties for not filing monthly and quarterly payroll tax returns, and forgetting to submit a W-2 form for each new employee could cost $50 per form that wasn't filed in a timely manner.
+A business will also receive additional penalties for not filing monthly, and quarterly payroll tax returns, and forgetting to submit a W-2 form for each new employee could cost $50 per form that wasn't filed promptly.

 The IRS enforces a much more severe penalty for companies that don't submit their withholding and social security tax fund payments as required.
 The IRS will charge a penalty of up to 100 percent of the unpaid amount to any company or individual, such as a corporate executive in charge of making sure the payments take place.